hyrmn/hyr.mn/src/posts/swapping-numbers.md

 IL_000c: ret
 ```

 It's incredibly similar to the version that uses a temp variable to swap.
 Except, in this case, it's using two temp variables for us; `num` and `num2`.
 That explains why they're so close for timings on our benchmark tests.
+And, while it actually wastes just a little tiny bit more than `SwapWithTemp`, we're in a new bountiful age of variables where everyone can have as many as they want without some central variable assignment authority getting upset.

 Anyway, that covers more than any reasonable person ever cared to know about swapping two numbers in C#.
 If you can think of any other creative ways that you want to contribute, please stop by https://gist.github.com/hyrmn/387e9e8d4e2858daf5e89097396b88fb and leave a comment with some code.